Why You Should Never Attempt DIY Water Heater Installation

 5 Things That Can Happen if You Try to Install a Water Heater Yourself

-The rule is small homes with one or two people only need smaller water heaters and bigger homes with a bunch of family members require larger water heaters to cope up with the demand.
+The rule is that small homes with one or two people only need smaller water heaters, and bigger homes with a bunch of family members require larger water heaters to cope up with the demand.

-For big homes, it is becoming common to see large water heaters, sometimes more than once so it delivers hot water to those who need it.
+For big homes, it is becoming common to see large water heaters, sometimes more than once, so it deliver hot water to those who need it.

 2. Improper ventilation